AndyObtiva/glimmer-cw-video/README.md

 Glimmer custom widget for video used via `video` keyword.

+## Platforms

+This has been tested and confirmed to be working on:
+- Mac
+- Windows

 ## Pre-requisites

 - [Glimmer](https://github.com/AndyObtiva/glimmer) application, [Glimmer](https://github.com/AndyObtiva/glimmer) custom shell, or another [Glimmer](https://github.com/AndyObtiva/glimmer) custom widget